alexander-kastil/copilot-skills-fest/readme.md

 # Build applications with GitHub Copilot agent mode

 This repository a guide to Vibe Coding using GitHub Copilot for a fitness application.
-It contains a [task list](tasks/readme.md) to fulfill the [goals](goal/readme.md) of the [Microsoft Skills Fest](https://aiskillsfest.event.microsoft.com/)
+It contains a [prompt list](tasks/readme.md) to fulfill the [goals](goal/readme.md) of the [Microsoft Skills Fest](https://aiskillsfest.event.microsoft.com/)

 - [ ] **Task 1**: Project Setup including a devcontainer.json
 - [ ] **Task 2**: Implement the Web Api